Skip to main content

 MANTRA focuses on what's important to you and helps you to change your behaviour when you are ready.

 This treatment usually lasts for 20 sessions.
-The first 10 should be weekly, with the next 10 scheduled to suit you.
+The first 10 are usually weekly, with the next 10 scheduled to suit you.

 Diet advice

-During your treatment, you will be given advice on healthy eating and your diet.
+During your treatment, you will be given specialist dietary advice and a meal plan to help you to get to a healthy weight for your body.
 This advice alone will not help you recover from anorexia.
-You will need to have talking therapy as well as dietary advice.
+You will need to have talk therapy as well as a meal plan.

-Your GP might tell you to take vitamin and mineral supplements.
+Your doctors might tell you to take vitamin and mineral supplements.
 These will give you the nutrients you need to be healthy.
-They may also recommend referring you to a dietitian for more specialised advice and support.

 Medicine

-This will help you manage other conditions such as:
+This can help you manage mental health difficulties such as:

 Antidepressants are rarely prescribed for children or young people under the age of 18.